kevinqdam/phrase-generator/README.md

 One strong use case is for word games and puzzles, for example.

+## Installation
+1. Clone the repo and navigate to the root directory `phrase-generator`
+2. Execute `npm ci && npm link`

 ## Usage
 ```sh
 $ phrase-generator "appl* bana**"
 ```

-This will write the following result to a file:
+This will write the following result to a file `out/phrases.txt`:
 ```txt
 apple banaks
 apple banana